hkpeaks/peaks-consolidation/README.md

 The author loves using Golang because it is a high-performance programming language with a beautiful syntax design.
 It is exceptionally easy to learn and has strong support from the community.
 As a result, the author is considering integrating Peaks with other software written in Golang.
 Below are some of the reasons why the author finds it attractive: -

+###TiDB
-1. TiDB - TiDB is a distributed SQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads
+TiDB is a distributed SQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads

+###CloudQuery
-2. CloudQuery - CloudQuery is a serverless SQL query engine that can be used to query data from various cloud storage services
+CloudQuery is a serverless SQL query engine that can be used to query data from various cloud storage services

+###Docker
-3. Docker - Docker is a containerization platform and runtime that allows developers to build, package, and deploy applications as containers
+Docker is a containerization platform and runtime that allows developers to build, package, and deploy applications as containers

+###Kubernetes
-4. K8s - Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications
+Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications

+###gRPC
-5. gRPC - gRPC is a modern open-source high-performance Remote Procedure Call (RPC) framework that can run in any environment.
+gRPC is a modern open-source high-performance Remote Procedure Call (RPC) framework that can run in any environment.
 It has an official Go implementation called grpc-go.

 ## Listening to Your Need